ByronAhn/syllabify-textgrids/README.md

 **The R script depends on three things**

 1. `syllabify-core.py` in the same directory
+    - _This is the syllabification algorithm for English, as found at https://github.com/kylebgorman/syllabify_
 2. .Textgrid files in a folder called `input/` in the same directory
 3. those TextGrids *MUST* have a "Words" tier and a "Phones" tier, with the "Phones" tier containing ARPABET transcriptions
     - _(ARPABET Phones can be added through a forced aligner like the Montreal Forced Aligner: https://montreal-forced-aligner.readthedocs.io/)_